 - Slide back into the center of the seat. - Lift your legs one at a time into the car.
+As you do so, move your body.
+Do not twist.

 Preventing Falls: Moving Safely Outside

 Moving safely outside your home can be a challenge.
 Take care when walking up and down stairs and curbs.
 Be sure to wear sturdy, comfortable shoes, and pay attention to where you step.
 Here are more tips to keep you from falling.